List of Easter eggs in Microsoft products: Windows

 Windows 95 has an animated presentation of its developers, complete with music.
 This page is accessed by renaming a folder on the desktop to "and now, the moment you've all been waiting for", then "we proudly present for your viewing pleasure", and finally "The Microsoft Windows 95 Product Team!".
 Additionally, a dialog with credits can be invoked from the Windows Help application.

 During the development of Windows 95, the shell developers had several stuffed animals as mascots.
 In addition to the Microsoft Bear, there were two bunnies as well - the smaller 16-bit Bunny and the larger 32-bit Bunny.
 The bunnies' names referred to the fact that Windows 95 was the transitional OS.
 The Microsoft Bunny has an exported function named after him, BUNNY_351 in krnl386.exe.
 Also, the Bunny is the icon for the Microsoft Party Line (rumor.exe) in some pre-release versions of Windows 95.
 In the internet mail app, there is a hidden credits list that can be accessed by clicking Help, About, comctl32.dll, and typing MORTIMER.

 Windows 98 has a credits screen Easter egg, which can be triggered by invoking weldata.exe with the argument "You_are_a_real_rascal" in the command line or a shortcut (.lnk file), or by clicking and dragging between the locations of Memphis, Egypt; Memphis, Tennessee; and Redmond, Washington on the Time Zone map.
-(This easter egg is a reference to "Memphis" being the development codename of Windows 98.)
+(This easter egg is a reference to "Memphis" being the development codename of Windows 98.).
+Also credits are contained in registration wizard, holding down the keys and right-click on the image to the left.